 Classic and Contemporary Come Together in the Capital

-You guys.
 Athens.
 Is awesome.
 It is.
 Maybe it’s hard to believe me.
 I love every place you might think.
 (That’s entirely not true by the way.
 Pisa.
 I did not love Pisa.
 At all.
 Or Madrid, the first time.
 Luckily, there was a next time to make Madrid mine.)
 But honestly, we truly adored Athens.
 We had such wonderful interactions with so many welcoming friendly and enthusiastic people.
-We dined on delicious food, beheld icons of architecture and traipsed through neighborhoods chock full of charming winding streets and colorful houses and cafés.
+We dined on delicious food, beheld icons of architecture, and traipsed through neighborhoods chock full of charming winding streets and colorful houses and cafés.
 I’m in love.
 Come see why.

 TOP THINGS TO TAKE IN WHEN VISITING ATHENS